A Quick and Easy Guide – Pairing Wine and Cheese

 For a Ladies-Night choose lighter and fruitier wines, for a Smoker (social gathering for men) beer will be your choice.

-What kind of cheese?
+What kind of cheese to use?

 - fresh cheese, cream cheese, cottage cheese, fresh goat cheese